psychemedia/storytelling-notes/blacksmith-tales.md

 And then Death watched that bog for forty years more till the bog wore down to where the bit of candle was; and, when he got it, he burned it out and then set off for the Tinker, and said he would have to come with him now.

-“I’m dct: ready and willin’ to come now,’’ says the Tinker, ‘‘but,’’ says he, ‘‘as I’m only too afeard I haven’t given much attention to my soul for the last hundred years or so, I would wish, if it’s not too unreasonable, that you give me time to say three Pater and Aves to try and make my peace before I go with you.”’
+"I’m dct: ready and willin’ to come now,’’ says the Tinker, ‘‘but,’’ says he, ‘‘as I’m only too afeard I haven’t given much attention to my soul for the last hundred years or so, I would wish, if it’s not too unreasonable, that you give me time to say three Pater and Aves to try and make my peace before I go with you.”’

 ‘Well, it isn’t unreasonable,’’ says Death, ‘‘and I grant it with a heart and a half.’’